sheryjebu/introduction-to-oop/JavaScript/activity_2.md

 ## Exercise 2.4 - Translate the class diagram into code to create a `Bird` class

-- Create a new JavaScript Console Application Project.
+- Create a new JavaScript Command Line project with node.js.

-You can refer to Visual Studio Codes Node.js/JavaScript documentation tutorial on how to create and run a simple command line project [Visual Studio Code](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial).
+You can refer to Visual Studio Codes Node.js/JavaScript documentation tutorial on how to create and run a simple command line project [here](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial).

 - Add an empty class called `Bird`